 In 2005 and 2006, certain of the Company's stockholders and officers issued various promissory notes totaling \$195,000 for the sale of common stock.
-The notes were full recourse and were collateralized by the shares of stock sold.
-The notes bore interest at 6.75% and were due in one payment on the fifth anniversary of the note.
-The Board resolved to change the interest rate on these notes from 6.75% to 0.93%, effective October 1, 2012.
-The holders of these notes were granted an extension of maturity to October 1, 2016.

-On January 15, 2014, the Company's Board of Directors authorized loan forgiveness on the promissory note with the President of Eyegate.
-The note principal totaled \$136,176, plus accrued interest of \$64,582, which is included as a component of general and administrative expenses.
+The notes are full recourse and are collateralized by the shares of stock sold.
+The notes bear interest at 6.75% and are due in one payment on the fifth anniversary of the note.
+The Board resolved to change the interest rate on these notes from 6.75% to 0.93% effective October 1, 2012.
+These notes were granted an extension making them all mature on October 1, 2016.
+On January 15, 2014, the Company's Board of Directors authorized loan forgiveness on a promissory note with the President of Eyegate.
+The note principal totaled \$136,176, plus accrued interest of \$64,582.